Co-authored with Jerome Dochez

 The new variant API runs much earlier during configuration than the previous API.
 This allows the variants to be modified in ways that affect the build flow, unlike the previous API where those decisions had already been made by the time the API ran.
 These changes can be both explicit, allowing setting properties that affect the build flow, but also implicit, if there is an optimization that is incompatible with something exposed in the variant API, it can simply be done conditionally on the use of that API.

-The new API further split into two callbacks,
+The new API further split into different callbacks,

-onVariants runs the given action for each variant that will be created.
-Build authors and plugin authors can use it to customize properties that affect the build flow, such as whether a particular variant is enabled or whether it has tests.
+beforeVariants runs the given action for each that will be created.
+Build authors and plugin authors can use it to customize properties that affect the overall build flow, such as whether a particular variant or test component is enabled.
 After that, the

 Here’s an overview of the stages that an Android project build goes through: